cbeck88/spirit-po/README.md

 This makes it very simple and transparent, and easy to modify if needed.

-By contrast, the `libgettext-po` parser and `libintl` implementation together span about ten thousand lines of old-style C. Guess which one I would prefer to use. :)
+By contrast, the `libgettext-po` parser and `libintl` implementation together span about ten thousand lines of ansi C. Guess which one I would prefer to use. :)

 An in-depth explanation of the rationale for this library as compared to